 District profiles layer on top of settlement and region context.
 Buildings inside a district boundary are automatically detected and associated.

-All regions, settlements, and districts are managed from the Atlas World tab.
-The tab shows a drillable tree: Regions → Settlements → Districts.
+Updating the profile (name, geography, culture, politics, economy, tensions, history).
+Open the Atlas World tab.
+It shows a drillable tree: Regions → Settlements → Districts.
 Click into any level to edit its profile.
+Changes save automatically and feed straight back into NPC conversations.

 Regions and districts display labels on the map.
 Label colors match your world's map theme.